Leaderboard

 5 points

-8. Got this back up and running yesterday Still looks like a heap of shit.
+Got this back up and running yesterday Still looks like a heap of shit.
 Seems to be holding all of its fluids.
 Picked up the dash cluster yesterday and plugged it back it and still no tacho or temp which is pretty gutting after a $457 bill.
 I'd replaced the temp sensor on engine, all three radiator hoses and thermostat for a high flow option while I was there.
-Will run it for a week or so and flush cooling system a few times before putting actual coolant in.
+Will run it for a week or so and flush cooling system a few times before putting actual coolant in.5 points

 4 points

-13. Waiting on intake but ended up booking the wiring in and will deal with any changes as they come.
+Waiting on intake but ended up booking the wiring in and will deal with any changes as they come.
 Ventured out to Autofest in feilding a few weeks ago with the family.
 Witnessed the Holden catch fire during the Friday track cruising session which was wild especially having my kids in the car.
 Cruised to and from the event with my boys and enjoyed being able to just do what ever.
 Gave skid lane a nudge with max revs and little smoke.
 Cars going so well and looked the part with addition on fender mirrors.
 We are moving to New Plymouth at the start of next year for 12 months so unsure what il do with this.
-Still not legal, still don't care.
+Still not legal, still don't care.4 points

-14. As above, I have been looking at some of the stuff they post. as been playing with a k24.
+As above, I have been looking at some of the stuff they post. as been playing with a k24.
 They quote all these different gains in bhp, but the wheel hp on the same graph says something different. also mega driveline losses.
 Ive roughly overlaid the graphs blue is the wheel hp. red "engine" power. light lines stock intake, dark itb.
 Looking at the wheel power. the stock intake manifold would be a quicker car. unless you could run between 8000 & 9000 rpm the whole time. even then wouldnt be anything in it.
 Why, The itb's will probably flow more. but the runners are way to short to make any jam over the whole rev range. stock inlet will be running out of flow and or slightly too long to make power at 9k ITB's only work good if you dial in the runner length and have the flow to go with it.
 Seems to be super common with K series stuff. even the factory inlets.
 They are too short with big runners. or long with small runners.
 I think those itb's you have will be a touch on the small side. possibly ok. but can get away with over sizing the intake a bit. not so much under sizing it. if make the runners small enough to gain in the bottom end (talking rpm you will never use in circuit car) will lose top end. if a bit too big, not much happens. not trying to lecture you, just wouldn't be fun to have to do it twice if you didn't have to.
 This is the intake i just made for k24.
-Big long runners. gains everywhere over RBC honda inlet. which is spose to make more peak power that the stock ep3 one they compared the itbs too.
+Big long runners. gains everywhere over RBC honda inlet. which is spose to make more peak power that the stock ep3 one they compared the itbs too.3 points

 3 points